Michael Coe (American football): Dallas Cowboys

 On December 11, 2012, he was claimed off waivers by the Dallas Cowboys.
 He played in 3 games mostly in dime packages and special teams.
 He appeared in 3 games, making one defensive tackle and one special teams tackle.
 He wasn't re-signed after the season.

-Hamilton Tiger-Cats (CFL)
+Hamilton Tiger-Cats

 On May 27, 2014, he signed with the Hamilton Tiger-Cats of the Canadian Football League.
 He was released on May 26, 2015.

 Post-playing career

-On May 27, 2022, Coe was hired by the Carolina Panthers to serve as the team’s New England area scout.
+On May 27, 2022, Coe was hired by the Carolina Panthers to serve as the team's New England area scout.
+On May 4, 2024, Coe was let go by the Panthers organization.

 Personal life

 His father Charles Coe is a football college coach.